dennislapchenko/garden-of-atlantis/docs/technology/devops/devops.md

 # DevOps

 The misnomer job title aka culture aka way of thinking.
-Currently is my main bread and butter, so here I will be able to add content, me thinks.
+Currently is my main bread and butter, bridging tech stacks and flows for developers.
+So here I will be able to add content, me thinks.

 ### What does it take to be a good devops engineer?